 Daikon, also called winter radish, has a tangy, crisp, and mild flavor, a juicy texture, and distinctive sweetness.
 Although it is milder than horseradish, it can still be substituted for the original ingredient.

 The mild flavor of daikon shines best in soups and stews, and it pairs nicely with meals that could benefit from a less spicy alternative to horseradish.
-You can use it in cooking preparations in an equal ratio, then taste it and adjust according to your preferences.
+You can use it in cooking preparations in an equal ratio, then taste and adjust it according to your preferences.
 It’s also delicious served raw as an appetizer or side dish or layered on top of sandwiches and slaws for a crunchy meal.

 1 teaspoon freshly grated horseradish = 1 teaspoon daikon.